hdShang/arxiv-daily/docs/cs-CV/2025-10-01/papers/251000483v1-mathsticks-a-benchmark-for-visual-symbolic-compositional-reasoning-w.md

 ---
 layout: default
-title: MathSticks: A Benchmark for Visual Symbolic Compositional Reasoning with Matchstick Puzzles
+title: "MathSticks: A Benchmark for Visual Symbolic Compositional Reasoning with Matchstick Puzzles"
 ---

 # MathSticks: A Benchmark for Visual Symbolic Compositional Reasoning with Matchstick Puzzles